The National Museum of Australia is where our stories live

 The Old New Land gallery examines Australia’s diverse and unique species and environments by exploring how people have responded and adapted to the land over time.

-The Australian Journeys gallery explores the fascinating journeys of people and objects that connect Australia to the world.
+The Journeys gallery explores the fascinating journeys of people and objects that connect Australia to the world.

 The Landmarks gallery is located over two levels and features over 1,500 objects.
 It explores Australian history since European settlement, through stories of Australian places across the continent.